-- See most important highlights of China under 3 weeks
+- See the most important highlights of China under 3 weeks

 - Cruise down the Yulong River on these Chinese style Gondolas – Bamboo Rafts